LimberDuck/msdocwatch/README.md

 3. Change content from second step to URL encoded text using, e.g., [https://www.url-encode-decode.com](https://www.url-encode-decode.com) from `What's new with Azure Arc-enabled servers agent Article` to `What%27s+new+with+Azure+Arc-enabled+servers+agent+Article`

-4. Use URL encoded text in search: [https://docs.microsoft.com/api/search/rss?search=%22What%27s+new+with+Azure+Arc-enabled+servers+agent+Article%22&locale=en-us](https://docs.microsoft.com/api/search/rss?search=%22What%27s+new+with+Azure+Arc-enabled+servers+agent+Article%22&locale=en-us)
+4. Use URL encoded text in search address: [https://docs.microsoft.com/api/search/rss?search=%22What%27s+new+with+Azure+Arc-enabled+servers+agent+Article%22&locale=en-us](https://docs.microsoft.com/api/search/rss?search=%22What%27s+new+with+Azure+Arc-enabled+servers+agent+Article%22&locale=en-us)

-5. Use this address in your RSS feed reader to be notified each time when document is updated.
+5. Add address from point 4 to your RSS feed reader to be notified each time when document is updated.

 ---